 - The most humane and least expensive approach to ending homelessness is to prevent it from happening in the first place

 - The next most humane and cost-effective method is to help someone back into a home as quickly as possible

 Shelters themselves are important, but should be used as a last resort.
 The focus should be placed on preventing homelessness and helping those without a home find one as soon as possible.
 Shalom employs a wide range of methods in combating homelessness, and is currently investing its efforts in Crawford Homes, a ‘Housing First’ approach for people experiencing chronic homelessness for a variety of reasons including disability, and a rapid re-housing program to get our guests back into homes as soon as possible.
 With the help of supporters, we would like to invest even more into these programs as a strategy for ending chronic homelessness and poverty!

 Contact Shalom at 812-334-5728 for more information about our programs and services.
-For more information on other resources available to those in need in Bloomington and Monroe County, click here to find a full list of local assistance agencies.
+For more information on other resources available to those in need in Bloomington and Monroe County, call 211 or visit their website to find the services you need.